 Prevents skin discoloration and brown age spots

 Sunscreens prevent & help to reduce age spots, uneven skin tone and also lowers the appearance of dark spots.
 Wearing sunscreen also helps to bring down the appearance of blotchiness and facial red veins too.
-When the skin is exposed to UVA and UVB rays, cells produce melanin which causes the darker color of the skin and is also responsible for causing brown age spots on the skin.
-Therefore, one of the essential ways to protect the skin and also to lighten the age spots caused by harmful radiations.
+When the skin is exposed to UVA and UVB rays, cells produce melanin which causes the darker colour of the skin and is also responsible for causing brown age spots on the skin.
+Therefore, one of the essential ways to protect the skin and also to lighten the age spots cause by sun exposure.

 Melanoma (malignant melanoma), basal cell carcinoma and squamous cell carcinoma are the three main types of skin cancer caused by harmful sun rays.
 The most severe form of skin cancer is melanoma and starts in the skin pigment cells that are melanocytes whereas non-melanoma skin cancers are highly curable when treated earlier.
-Sunscreen having SPF of 15 or higher SPF 30 or SPF 50 helps not only to prevent sunburns or suntans but also reduces the risk of early skin aging and skin cancer.
+Sunscreen having broad spectrum SPF of 15 or higher spf rating 30 or spf 50 helps not only to prevent sunburns or suntans but also reduces the risk of early skin ageing and skin cancer.

 Studies have shown that UVA rays penetrate deep into the skin and damage the elastic fibre that is collagen.
 Collagen helps to keep the skin firm and damage to collagen allows the development of wrinkles.
 Therefore wearing Antioxidant-rich sunscreen regularly not only protects the skin but also helps in reversing the signs of skin aging and wrinkles as it avoids damage to the elastic fibres.